swandevagency/basic-calculator-js/README.md

 # basic-calculator-js
-credits to Arsam Amirbagheri as developer
+credits to Arsam Bagheramiri as developer